TreeH3/TreeH3/README.md

 - 👀 I’m interested in web, desktops and mobile developpement
 - 🌱 I’m currently learning PHP with laravel framework, JavaScript and C#
 - 💞️ I’m looking to collaborate on a project
-- 📫 How to reach me : this is my e-mail adress abubakarkayumba.s@gmail.com
+- 📫 How to reach me : this is my e-mail adress abubakarkayumba.s@gmail.com or +243812409144 is my WhatsApp contact

 <!---
 TreeH3/TreeH3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.